International Court & Tribunal Internships

 In addition to the placements above, we are also exploring internship options with the International Criminal Court, the Special Court for Sierra Leone, and the Special Tribunal for Lebanon.
 If you are interested in any of these options, please contact the Rapoport Center.

-Qualified students should submit the following items individually in PDF format via email to Rapoport Center Administrator William Chandler (firstname.lastname@example.org) no later than November 1, 2013:
+Qualified students should submit the following items individually in PDF format via email to Rapoport Center Administrator William Chandler (firstname.lastname@example.org):

 - Cover letter (describe your interest in the internship and any relevant academic and/or practical experience; indicate whether you would prefer academic credit or a stipend)